-Figure 2: Avg. carbon intensity vary temporally in California, with lower values during day when solar production is high.
+Fig. 2.
+The sources of electricity vary temporally in California.
+This results in a temporal variation in the average carbon intensity, with lower values during day when solar production is high.

 2.3.2 Temporal variability of average carbon intensity.
 The source mix also varies with time.
 Renewable sources generating electricity in a region depend on weather and are highly volatile.
-Additionally, since electricity demand is ever-changing and supply must always match the demand, additional dispatchable generators may be needed to be turned on during peak load and turned off during low demand.
+Additionally, since electricity demand is ever-changing and supply must always match the demand, additional dispatchable generators may need to be turned on during peak load and turned off during low demand.
 The grid's dispatch schedule and types of generators used during periods of high load depend on the price of generating electricity using a particular source at that time.
 As a result, average carbon intensity also varies with time.
 Fig. 2 shows how the source fractions change throughout a specific day in California and how it affects the average carbon intensity.
 Note that the temporal pattern of average carbon intensity is similar for both lifecycle and direct emission factors.